yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2020/index.md

 Feel free to create desktop shortcuts of all of your games!

 Thinking of our fast typers, [toastUnlimited](https://github.com/lat9nq) added several [menubar access hot-keys](https://github.com/yuzu-emu/yuzu/pull/5223).
-Now for example an user can press `Alt + F, R, 2` to load the second most played game.
-Look ma, no mouse!
+Now, for example, an user can press `Alt + F, R, 2` to load the second most played game.
+Look Ma!
+No mouse!

 [german77](https://github.com/german77) added the option to [resize yuzu’s window to 1920x1080](https://github.com/yuzu-emu/yuzu/pull/5178), on top of the traditional 1280x720.
 This ensures a perfect 1:1 pixel ratio with native 1080p games while playing windowed, for those with high resolution displays.